FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 ## Program Phase 1: The Tech Training Phase

-The first phase of SureStart AI FutureMakers is the Tech Training phase.
+The first phase of the FutureMakers is the Tech Training phase.
 This phase is a self-paced learning phase, in which students working in a team-based learning environment, supported by SureStart mentors, complete technical modules focused on building foundational AI knowledge and hands-on Machine Learning skills.
 Besides support from technically-trained proximate mentors, participants will also receive advice, tips and recommendations for experienced academics and industry experts through our Career Pathways seminar series.

 The modules are as follows: